Tips for chicken tenders

 - 1/4 cup all-purpose flour

-Chop the chicken into bite sizes and soak in milk.
-Let it sit in the fridge for 30 min-12 hours.
+Soak chicken in milk.
+Let it sit in the fridge for 1 hour up to overnight.

-Dip the seasoned chicken into the egg-flour-water mixture.
-Take out one piece at a time and roll on the panko-thyme mixture until it's well coated.
-Place on a greased baking sheet in a single layer.
-Optional: Spray cooking oil on top of the nuggets.
+Dip the seasoned chicken pieces into the egg-flour-water mixture.
+Take out one piece at a time and roll on panko using chopsticks.
+Place on a parchment-paper-lined baking sheet in a single layer.